pyrmont/paperover/README.md

 **Q. Can I export all of the articles at once?**
 No, Paperover doesn't support exporting from multiple folders at the same time.

+**Q. Can't I just upload the exported file to Pinboard's website?
+At this stage, the file generated does not conform to the format expected by Pinboard's website and the file will fail to parse correctly.

 ## Copyright